 When deploying an Azure AI Search resource that needs to recognize geographic locations, the goal is to identify and extract geographical entities (like country names, cities, landmarks, etc.) from documents or text content.
 Let's evaluate the options: A) AzureOpenAIEmbeddingSkill: - AzureOpenAIEmbeddingSkill utilizes OpenAI's embedding models for text-based tasks such as semantic search, document classification, or answering questions.
 It focuses on embedding-based vector search and text interpretation but does not specifically target geographic entity recognition. - Why rejected: This skill is better suited for semantic search and NLP tasks, but it does not offer specialized capabilities for recognizing and extracting geographic locations.
 It doesn’t meet the requirement of identifying geographic entities.
 B) DocumentExtractionSkill: - DocumentExtractionSkill is designed for extracting structured data from documents, like invoices, forms, or scanned text.
 This skill is typically used to extract predefined fields from documents. - Why rejected: While it is useful for extracting specific fields, it doesn’t specifically focus on recognizing geographic locations or entities within text, making it unsuitable for this task.
 C) EntityRecognitionSkill: - EntityRecognitionSkill identifies various entities in text, including geographic locations, people, organiz...

-HOTSPOT - You are developing a text processing solution.
+SNAPSHOT - You are developing a text processing solution.
 You develop the following method.
 You call the method by using the following code.
-GetKeyPhrases(textAnalyticsClient, "the cat sat on the mat"); For each of the following statements, select Ye...
+GetKeyPhrases(textAnalyticsClient, "the cat sat on the mat"); For each of the following statements, select Y...

 You deploy a web app that is used as a management portal for indexing in Azure Cognitive Search.
 The app is configured to use the primary admin key.
 During a security review, you discover unauthorized changes to the search index.
 You suspect that the primary access key is compromised.
 You need...